shadeimi/robotframework-imaging/README.md

 robotframework-imaging
 ======================

-Compare two images using the root mean squared analysis.
+Compare two images, asserting through a threshold value.

-This library is designed to make comparison using:
+This library is designed to make comparison using the following engines:

 1. PIL Engine
 2. RMS (Root-Mean Square Engine)